0cjs/sedoc/git/win.md

 #### Installation Summary

+The install options used in previous installations can be found in one of the following files:

+    C:\Program Files\Git\etc\install-options.txt
+    C:\Program Files (x86)\Git\etc\install-options.txt
+    %USERPROFILE%\AppData\Local\Programs\Git\etc\install-options.txt
+    /etc/install-options.txt

 If you are going to use [Visual Studio Code][vsc], or have another favourite editor, install it before installing Git.